Dr Zoe Saynor

 - MPhil and PhD Research Supervisor

-In addition to my teaching responsibilities, I am a member of the departmental Extenuating Circumstances Committee, Athena Swan Working Group and am the mentor for the Register of Exercise Professionals (REPs) Level 2 Gym Instructor Qualification.
+In addition to my teaching responsibilities, I chair the departmental Extenuating Circumstances Committee, am a member of the Athena Swan Working Group and mentor and IQA for the Register of Exercise Professionals (REPs) Level 2 Gym Instructor Qualification.

 I am also an external reviewer for a number of journals, including: